sallymarie-dev/Sally-Capstone/README.md

 List any people, resources, or APIs you used while working on this project.
  people: ty oby, dylin w., clay, tom, robert, jennifer, isaac.
 resources: git hub api list, postman, placehold, git bootstrap, w3schools, google images, hugging face.

+About my project:
+My app is a barcode-powered food lookup tool that I built to make it easier for users to get quick information about what they’re eating or drinking.
+When someone types the barcode the app connects to the OpenFoodFacts API and shows them the product name, image, and key nutrition facts like calories, protein, carbs, and fat.
+I also made sure that if some data is missing, the app shows a placeholder so it’s always clear and easy to read.
+Recently, I added LLaMA AI to make the app even more helpful — now users can search for recipes based on the product they just scanned.
+This feature turns the app into more than just a nutrition lookup tool; it becomes a way for users to get inspired and find new meal ideas right away.